FarFetchd/clickitongue/README.md

 personal recommendation, not a paid ad, and that is not an affiliate link.)

-Clickitongue does still work even without its preferred mic-near-mouth setup, if you're willing to settle for 'tchk'-ing and humming (which at the very least can be a "free trial" to see if it's worth buying a headset for).
-In fact, if you aren't trying to use blowing, Clickitongue actually doesn't require a headset at
+Clickitongue does still work even without its preferred mic-near-mouth setup, if you're willing to settle for cat-attention-getting and humming (which at the very least can be a "free trial" to see if it's worth buying a headset for).
-all: for instance, a random decade old Logitech webcam plugged into a desktop, and the built-in mics of an X1 Carbon ThinkPad and a recent Macbook, all work.
-In general, any audio setup that allows someone on the other end of a video call to hear what you're saying ought to work for 'tchk'-ing and humming.
+In fact, if you aren't trying to use blowing, Clickitongue actually doesn't require a headset at all: for instance, a random decade old webcam plugged into a desktop, and the built-in mics of an X1 Carbon ThinkPad and a recent Macbook, all work.
+In general, any audio setup that allows someone on the other end of a video call to hear what you're saying ought to work for cat-attention-getting and humming.

 # Compiling on Windows